aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/tables/tables-and-ranges/_index.md

 ## **Convert Table to Range with Options**

-Aspose.Cells provides additional options while converting Table to Range through the [**TableToRangeOptions**](https://reference.aspose.com/cells/javascript-cpp/tabletorangeoptions/) class.
-The [**TableToRangeOptions**](https://reference.aspose.com/cells/javascript-cpp/tabletorangeoptions/) class provides [**lastRow**](https://reference.aspose.com/cells/javascript-cpp/tabletorangeoptions/#lastRow--) property which allows you to set the last index of the table row.
-The table formatting will be retained up to the specified row index and the rest of the formatting will be removed.
+Aspose.Cells provides additional options while converting a table to a range through the [**TableToRangeOptions**](https://reference.aspose.com/cells/javascript-cpp/tabletorangeoptions/) class.
+The [**TableToRangeOptions**](https://reference.aspose.com/cells/javascript-cpp/tabletorangeoptions/) class provides the [**lastRow**](https://reference.aspose.com/cells/javascript-cpp/tabletorangeoptions/#lastRow--) property, which allows you to set the last index of the table row.
+The table formatting will be retained up to the specified row index, and the rest of the formatting will be removed.

-The sample code given below demonstrates the use of [**TableToRangeOptions**](https://reference.aspose.com/cells/javascript-cpp/tabletorangeoptions/) class.
+The sample code given below demonstrates the use of the [**TableToRangeOptions**](https://reference.aspose.com/cells/javascript-cpp/tabletorangeoptions/) class.

 ```html
 <!DOCTYPE html>